RBC-DSAI-IITM/rbc-dsai-iitm.github.io-old/_posts/2019-03-05-rbcdsai-workshop-march.md

 <br><br>

-This workshop is only for IITM students and registration is Mandatory.
+This workshop is only for IITM students and registration is mandatory.
 Please register <a href="https://docs.google.com/forms/d/e/1FAIpQLSfFeG8amTBNZhDM7KfNBp0JIqJfdHKmU8q9cCd5aSZBWx4guQ/viewform">here.</a>